 Green-e offers resources to change your home or business’s electric service provider to a Green-e certified renewable or offset electric service provider.

 While reducing carbon impact is the top goal for any person or business, CarbonFund.org provides ways to offset the carbon impact that you or your business are unable to avoid.
-There is a nifty calculator tool to help you figure out how much to offset.
-(Gotta Groove Records is a yearly contributor to Carbon Fund).

 The environment is very important to us at GGR, as it should be to everyone.
 So, we take broad measures to run our operation as efficiently as possible, as well as to mitigate our footprint on the earth as much as possible.
 Vinyl records, when taking the entire supply chain and consumer behavior with the end product into account, are some of the least environmentally detrimental consumer goods sold.
 This is in large part because, well, you can enjoy a vinyl record for generations if it is made well and properly cared for!